calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 > Pedagogical Content Knowledge (PCK) conceptualises both the link and the distinction between knowing something for yourself and being able to enable others to know it.

+Magnusson et al. (1999)
+* knowledge of goals and objectives for teaching a specific topic in the curriculum, (GO)
+* knowledge of students’ understanding of this topic, (SU)
+* knowledge of instructional strategies concerning this topic, (IS)
+* knowledge of ways to assess students’ understanding of this topic (AS) combinations of PKC in the form GO-IS

 * [Pedagogical Content Knowledge: Teachers' Integration of Subject Matter, Pedagogy, Students, and Learning Environments](https://narst.org/research-matters/pedagogical-content-knowledge) Shulman, 1986
     * TODO
 * [Those Who Understand: Knowledge Growth in Teaching](https://www.wcu.edu/WebFiles/PDFs/Shulman.pdf)